TGirls/concurrentDemo/README.md

 # Cryptocurrencies trading bot

-This project aims to help you to trade multiple cryptocurrencies on multiple platforms, such as Coi
+This project aims to help you to trade multiple cryptocurrencies on multiple platforms, such as CoinBase.

+B